OpenWIS/openwis-documentation/_minutes/2018-01-11-OpenWIS-Technical-Committee-2018-Jan.md

         14. GT - So here we can see the download URL and the subscription URI and how Moultar creates them.
         15. NM - And here Mouktar provides the metadata and uploads the actual data.
         16. GT - This filename gives the prefix for the files Mouktar will upload.
         17. GT - If Mouktar wants he can also here enable the RDSH dissemination, either a notification or the data itself.
-If Mouktar enables subscriptions then the data set users will be able to see this URI.
+If Mouktar enables subscriptions in the data set users will be able to see this URI.
         18. GT - The search engine metadata is added here on the metadata page.
         19. NM - We are using open text for now.
         20. BS - Would I be able to download a data set from yesterday?